 All career colleges must have a stand-alone policy to address sexual violence involving students.
-In addition, all career college must, without fee, appropriately accommodate the needs of students affected by sexual violence.
+In addition, all career colleges must, without fee, appropriately accommodate the needs of students affected by sexual violence.

 The sexual violence policy must be included in every enrolment contract between a student and a career college.
-It must also be published on each career college's website or, where the career college does not have a website, posted in a conspicuous location at each campus of the career college.
+It must also be published on each career college's website or, where the career college does not have a website, posted in a conspicuous location at each campus.